nunofachada/cf4ocl/README.md

 Summary
 =======

-The C Framework for OpenCL (cf4ocl) is a pure C99 set of libraries and utilities with the goal of facilitating: 1) the rapid development of OpenCL C programs; 2) the benchmark of OpenCL events, such as kernel execution and data transfers; and, 3) analysis of the OpenCL environment and kernel requirements.
+The C Framework for OpenCL (_cf4ocl_) is a pure C99 set of libraries and utilities with the following goals:

+1. Promote the rapid development of OpenCL C programs.
+2. Assist in the benchmarking of OpenCL events, such as kernel execution and data transfers.
+3. Simplify the analysis of the OpenCL environment and of kernel requirements.

-cf4ocl is composed of four parts: i) library; ii) command-line utilities; iii) unit tests; and, iv) examples.
-The library offers functions which aim to achieve goals 1) and 2).
-The command-line utilities are focused on goal 3).
-The unit tests aim to verify that the library functions are working properly.
+_cf4ocl_ is divided into four parts: i) library; ii) command-line utilities; iii) unit tests; and, iv) examples.
+Part i), the library, offers functions which aim to achieve goals 1 and 2.
+The command-line utilities, part ii), are focused on goal 3.
+The unit tests, part iii), aim to verify that the library functions are working properly.
 Finally, the examples show how to integrate the library functions in fully working OpenCL programs.

-The target platform of cf4ocl is Linux, although, being pure C99, it can be compiled to other platforms as long as the dependencies, [GLib][] and [OpenCL][], are met.
+The target platform of _cf4ocl_ is Linux, although, being pure C99, it can be compiled to other platforms as long as the dependencies, [GLib][] and [OpenCL][], are met.
 The reference compiler is GCC with `-Wall` and `-Wextra` flags activated.
 The code is verified with [cppcheck][] and is fully commented.
-API documentation can be generated with [Doxygen][].
+API documentation can be generated with [Doxygen][] via `make`.

 Library code is licensed under [LGPLv3][], while the remaining code is licensed under [GPLv3](http://www.gnu.org/licenses/gpl.html).